 - If you have permalinks, make sure to locate the settings tag and choose the permalinks option so that you can manually update your permalink structure under the htaccess file.
 Make sure all the images and links are updated to the new location through search and replace as well.

 - For WordPress themes that support menus, locate the menu section through the appearance tab and update them again.

 - You may also need to restart your domain server so as to prevent any errors.

 And this is how one exactly one is able to move their WordPress site to their new domain!
 By practicing all these steps, you will be able to successfully do so.
 In the event that a mistake is made, simply make use of your backups to revert it back to your previous WordPress website format and try again.

 Author Bio: Alana Berge is the writer here.
 She is working for Awebstar- WordPress Development Company based in Singapore.
-She is a thought leader in the fusion of web design and development.
 She is self-motivated enthusiastic techie, spends most of her time in writing at AssignYourWriter as she works there as a content writer.